reuk/wayverb/docs_source/conclusion.md

 area for future research is the development of an input signal which can be used in conjunction with a soft source, which does not cause any DC offset.

+Wayverb's waveguide topology is currently rectilinear, which is suboptimal both in terms of efficiency and accuracy.
+This topology was chosen because it was the only one which supported the LRS boundary model.
+The tetrahedral topology is faster and requires less memory.
+Therefore, future work may seek to formulate the LRS boundary equations such that they can be used with a tetrahedral mesh.

 An important feature which is not implemented in Wayverb is the modelling of directional sources.
 Currently, all modelled sources emit a single spherical wave-front, which has equal energy in all directions.
 Real-world sources such